Local Regulations

 City Requirements

-- Licensing: Property management cleaning companies must possess a valid business license issued by the city.
+- Business License: All cleaning companies must obtain a valid business license from the city to operate legally.

 State Requirements